pteeson/USBProberV2-PHT/README.txt

+2019-03-16 Building for Sierra macOS 10.12.6 Using Xcode 8.3.3 with 10.12 SDK
+Also compiles on Xcode 9.2 for High Sierra macOS 10.13 but not tested in High Sierra as I have not installed it.

+Changes made:
+1. In file BusProberSharedFunction.m replaced all occurences of _verify_noerr with new macro __Verify_noErr.
+Old macros no loger supported in Sierra.
+See AssertMacros.h

+2. Sierra requires macOS 10.11 as minimum SDK.
+For Xcode 8.3.3 changed Build settings Base SDK to Latest macOS (macOS 10.12) and Deployment Target macOS 10.12.

+3. Comment out duplicates in file BusProberDevice.h

+4. Fixed many Warnings of type Value Conversion issue in many files.

+5. Fixed several deprecations -7 still left over from previous upload

+====================== Previous upload ==========================

-This is a version of Apple's USBProberV2 which has been fixed so as to build under Xcode 6.4 and OS X Yosemite 10.10.5 and deployment on 10.9, 10.10, or 10.11.
+This is a version of Apple's USBProberV2 which has been fixed so as to build under Xcode 6.4 and OS X Yosemite 10.10.5 and deployment on 10.9, 10.10,
+NOTE: 2019 this needs Sierra I think for 10.11.

 No other OS X deployment versions have been tested.
 For OS C versions prior to 10.9 use Apple's distribution.